"December is the month that squeezes my heart": The heartbreaking testimony of a Cuban in the U.S. with I-220A

 What challenges do Cubans with I-220A face in the U.S.?

-Cubans with I-220A face multiple challenges, such as legal uncertainty, lack of access to permanent residency, and the constant fear of deportation.
+Cubans with I-220A face multiple challenges, such as legal uncertainty, lack of access to permanent residency, and constant fear of deportation.
 Additionally, they must adapt to the economic and cultural differences in the United States, which can be a complex and stressful process.

 Filed under: